The State of Work in 2023

 We need to redefine productivity

-The word ‘productivity’ sends mixed messages.
-For some executives, productivity implies a desire to maximise worker output to increase profit.
-But for the majority of desk workers, pressures around productivity bring to mind images of long nights and work-filled weekends, leaving many focused on showing the ‘effort’ going into their work instead of the results coming out of it.
+The word “productivity” sends mixed messages.
+For some executives, productivity implies a desire to maximize worker output to increase profit.
+But for the majority of desk workers, pressures around productivity bring to mind images of long nights and work-filled weekends, leaving many focused on showing the “effort” going into their work instead of the results coming out of it.

 Desk workers are validated in their concerns.
 Our survey found that, in practice, productivity is more about generating high inputs (such as resources used, time spent at work and code written) to appear productive, versus outputs (including goals met and revenue generated).